 Still, others of us have been working triple duty— working, parenting, and maintaining a semblance of order in our homes— while the workers we employ also stay home.
 It’s been hard.
 Many of us have continued to pay these workers to ensure everyone can stay safe.

-For those of us who are employing nannies, house cleaners and home attendants or caregivers, here is some guidance, developed by the National Domestic Workers Alliance and Hand in Hand that will enable you to get the support you need while helping to ensure safety for all of us.
+For those of us who are employing nannies, house cleaners and home attendants or caregivers, here is some guidance, developed by Hand in Hand and the National Domestic Workers Alliance that will enable you to get the support you need while helping to ensure safety for all of us.

 Working with a childcare provider or nanny during COVID: